back to the MAIN INDEX

 In this world, men are the same

-As coffee beans in a grinder:
+as coffee beans in a grinder:

-One in front, one who follows, another one behind,
+one in front, one who follows, another one behind,

-But all of them move towards the same destiny.
+but all of them move towards the same destiny.

 They often change place, and often

-The big coffee-bean replaces the small one,
+the big coffee-bean replaces the small one,

-And they all cram by the hole
+and they all cram by the hole

-Where the blade crushes them into powder.
+where the blade crushes them into thin powder.

 And this is how men live in this world,

-Mingled by the hand of fate,
+mingled by the hand of fate

-Which turns them round and round.
+that turns them round and round.

 And each of them moving, fast or slow,

-Unawares, they sink to the bottom
+unawares, they sink to the bottom

-To drop in the jaws of death.
+to drop in the jaws of death.

 Rome, January 22nd 1833